pbinkley/microcopying_1940/index.markdown

 check-sheet and its universal application is very difficult.
-Somewhere there should be a simplified list of tests which anyone can apply, or at least any reasonably well equipped establishment can apply, for microfilm, and even further than <span style="page" id="page82">[p.82]</span> that, there should be some basic standards on the production of film from which positives are to be made which will enable those tests to be conducted ten years from now if we choose.
+Somewhere there should be a simplified list of tests which anyone can apply, or at least any reasonably well equipped establishment can apply, for microfilm, and even further than <span class="page" id="page82">[p.82]</span> that, there should be some basic standards on the production of film from which positives are to be made which will enable those tests to be conducted ten years from now if we choose.
 I think that is a point that should appear in our notes,